gizmore/gdo6/README.md

 A demo site with classic theme is available here: https://ranzgruppe.com

 A demo site with a custom design is availble here: https://tbs.wechall.net

+A demo site with almost all modules is available here: https://gdo6.gizmore.org

 ## Installation